LjungPer/film_application/README.md

-# Letterboxd-watched-film-statistics
+# Letterboxd watched film statistics
 A project started and developed for the purpose of computing fun, yet rigorous, statistics on people's logged film watching data.
 In addition, it has been used to practice the ability of structuring larger programming projects (not limited to single scripts) in an organized way, by following guidelines of clean coding.
-The website is currently not deployed, but a demo is provided [further down](#demo).
+The website is currently not deployed, but a showcase is provided [further down](#showcase).

 ## Overview of application
 A website that analyses your film watching statistics based on your Letterboxd user data.
 The project lets the user enter any user's username from the film based social media site [Letterboxd](www.letterboxd.com), and computes interesting statistics from logged films.
 Examples of such include, yet not limited to: